-I’ve been documenting my correspondence with my longest term prescribing psychiatrist.
+I’ve been documenting my correspondence with the longest term prescribing psychiatrist I saw while I was taking psych drugs.
 This will be a new tab as I continue to access my archives for those who are just finding my work.

 This sort of communicating with our old doctors is by no means appropriate for everyone.
 This is something I do, not something I recommend to others unless they too feel comfortable and confident that it’s something right for them.
 It’s simply not always possible nor is it always appropriate or safe.
 I support protecting ourselves and NOT retraumatizing ourselves or risking our safety in any way.
 That is why it depends on the person and the situation.
 Again, it’s not always the right thing to do.
 So no one need imagine I’m advocating others do this.

 We all work where we are moved to work.
 We talk to those we can communicate with and help.
 I was a professional in this field.
 I am skilled at communicating with other professionals.
 I do what I can on as many fronts as possible in this battle to educate and change what is happening with the use of psychiatric drugs.

 - The final installment: letters to my shrink